SoteriaSoftwareLLC/openrmfpro-automation/README.md

 - [ ] add a way to select templates and do the "bulk add checklists" injecting hostname to a system package
 - [ ] dotnet core 5.x example APIs
 - [ ] golang example APIs

+# Note to Developers
+Feel free to Fork this repo, add your own ideas, and do a P/R for us to review and add into the community using this.
+The massive manual way we STILL do ATOs and FedRAMP/RMF approvals has passed its expiration date!
+And it is starting to stink.

+We need to do better!